 Where do you work now?

 I am currently working on some freelance work with another member of the cohort.
-I am still interviewing as well and have made great strides as of late through networking on Linked In and engaging in groups like iRelaunch.
+I am still interviewing as well and have made great strides as of late through networking on Linked In and engaging in groups like iRelaunch. (update – Kati successfully landed a job as a Business Analyst at Liberty IT Solutions)

 What does the business do?